 To provide a tangible structure to all of these visions and bold ideas, we need a specific, measurable, actionable result-driven, and timebound process.
 That’s where GOBRADIME comes in.
 I use GOBRADIME in all of my work.

 We’re all connected to a place, and some of us are connected to several.
 No matter what your goals are, you still have to sleep, eat, get warm, make friends.
 In its most basic essense, every design comes back to place, and placement.

 I wrote about GOBRADIME in my book, Food Not Lawns, which you now can read for free!

 Permaculture practitioners also use other processes besides GOBRADIME, such as Looby MacNamara’s design web.
 But since GOBRADIME is my jam, that’s what we will use in this course.
-Here’s an article that gives you a quick overview of what GOBRADIME is and does–pop over there and read it now.

 - GOALS What is your specific, measurable, achievable, relevant, timebound, ecological, and rewarding (S.M.A.R.T.E.R.) goal for this design?